-After completion of the research seminar course, an applied research project or an original thesis in computer science, 4-credits of Student Designed Independent Study (SDIS) course (ICS 660I), must also be completed as approved by the student's MSCS Thesis/Project advisor and 2 additional committee members.
+After completion of the research seminar course, an applied research project or an original thesis in computer science, 4-credits of Student Designed Independent Study (SDIS) course (ICS 6601), must also be completed as approved by CSC graduate advisor/evaluator.
 The completion of this SDIS must include a written report and a public presentation.